ogonz007/rshell/README.md

 Rshell Bugs:
 	1. Piping is not currently working
 	2. combining < with >> in the same command line will give error
+	3. running rshell within rshell works, but some functions called in the second rshell cause errors

 ls Program Overview:
 	This program was written to implement the ls funtion found in unix and linux BASH command shells.